Once you decide to remove asbestos siding from your home you’ll face another major obstacle: asbestos siding disposal.

-Laws and requirements vary from state to state, so you’ll need to get the final world from your own local and state agencies when it comes to disposing of asbestos siding.
+Laws and requirements vary from state to state, so you’ll need to get the final world from your own local and state agencies when it comes to asbestos siding disposal after an abatement project.

 In many instances materials that contain asbestos are considered hazardous waste and must be disposed of accordingly, so you won’t be able to put them in your trash or take to a landfill.

-Some states do still allow you to dispose of asbestos siding and other materials in landfills, like regular trash, while others require that any asbestos siding disposal is done by a properly licensed contractor in a specified fashion.
+Some states do still allow you to dispose of asbestos siding and other materials in landfills, Others require that any asbestos siding disposal is done by a properly licensed contractor in a specified fashion.